Marie-Joseph Angélique: Conflicting interpretations

 A comparative critical review by Evelyn Kolish finds Beaugrand-Champagne's work to be more trustworthy, while pointing out some serious flaws in Cooper's methodology.
-Kolish characterizes Cooper's book as "un texte qui se situe à mi-chemin entre le roman historique et l'essai journalistique anti-esclavagiste" (English: "a text that is situated halfway between an historical novel and a journalistic anti-slavery essay").
+Kolish characterizes Cooper's book as "un texte qui se situe à mi-chemin entre le roman historique et l'essai journalistique anti-esclavagiste" (English: "a text that is situated halfway between an historical novel and an anti-slavery journalistic essay").
 No consensus has been reached by the modern historical community on Angélique's guilt or innocence.

 Since the prosecution at her trial did not meet their burden of proof, by today's standards, it is impossible to know for sure whether she was guilty.
 Fortunately, the exceptional wealth of detail afforded by the trial transcripts, and a great deal of important contextual documentation, including both secondary and primary sources, is now readily available to everyone in English translation, on the pedagogical site.
 The original French manuscripts are available on the website of Bibliothèque et Archives nationales du Québec.

 Regardless of whether Angélique was innocent or guilty, her story provided more insight on the conditions of slavery in Canada.
 Allan Greer used the records of her trial to gain a fuller sense of the life of a slave in eighteenth-century Montreal.
 Placing that experience in context, he notes that "there were degrees and varieties of unfreedom" in this society that affected servants, engagés, apprentices and soldiers; of course, slavery was uniquely horrible in the way it denied the humanity of the enslaved.
 "Complex and even intimate, the relationships of early Canadian slavery were nevertheless founded upon an underlying brutality that comes to the surface in the story of Angélique."